symil/lotus/README.md

 Here are listed the most important folders in the repository:

-- `example/`: a simple multiplayer platform/shooter game made with Lotus.
+- `example/`: A simple multiplayer platform/shooter game made with Lotus.
 - `javascript/`: JavaScript code that wraps the generated WebAssembly.
-- `prelude/`: base Lotus code that is included in every project.
+- `prelude/`: Base Lotus code that is included in every project.
 Provides core features such as memory management.
-- `scripts/`: utility scripts, including `build-app.js` to build a project.
+- `scripts/`: Utility scripts, including `build-app.js` to build a project.
-- `src/`: source code for the compiler (in Rust).
+- `src/`: Source code for the compiler (in Rust).
-- `test/`: test files.
+- `test/`: Test files.

 ## Language